-Announcement: From issue 1 next year (2014) we will be using APA reference and citation style, so please style new submissions accordingly.
+Announcement: We are now using APA reference and citation style, so please style new submissions accordingly.

 Editors' guidelines (opens Word document)